 5/ Divide It Into Intervals

-The prospect of a long workout can seem daunting.
+The prospect of a long, intense workout can seem daunting.
 You don’t want to push hard in the beginning and risk peaking too soon.
 Plus the idea of working so hard for so long just feels unpleasant so you hold back.
 Interval training is a way to get around this because you have the promise of regular little rest periods throughout your workout.
 So you can go all out, knowing you have a rest coming.
 Bonus: this style of training also taps into explosiveness and active rest so you enjoy the benefits of those types of training, too.